Why your sunscreen might not be protecting you

 • Better tolerated by sensitive skin

-• Less harmful to marine ecosystems if they are not in the form of nanoparticles
+• Less harmful to marine ecosystems if not in nanoparticle form

 3. How to choose the right sunscreen?